 Supported marketplaces and listing types

 The Inventory API is supported on all eBay marketplaces that have API support.
-However, with the initial release, the Inventory API does have the following restrictions:
+However, the Inventory API does have the following restrictions:

 - Only fixed-priced listings are supported; no auction listings and or classified ads